reimagined/resolve/docs/basics/read-side.md

 # View Model Specifics
 A View Model does not use a storage to store intermediate data.
 Because there is no View Model storage, there is also no View Model resolvers - requests are handled directly by projection functions.

-A projection function takes a state and an event object, and re turns an updated state.
+A projection function takes a state and an event object, and returns an updated state.
 For every request, a projection runs for every event with the specified aggregate ID from the beginning of the history.

 The code sample below demonstrate a typical View Model projection function:
 ``` js